 protection is failing to keep pace with economic development."

-The two offshore petroleum boards operating in Atlantic
+He said the two offshore petroleum boards operating in

-Canada - in the provinces of Nova Scotia and Newfoundland - were
+Atlantic Canada, in the provinces of Nova Scotia and

 "We identified several shortcomings, including insufficient

 spill response tools across the federal government, inadequately

 tested capacity, poorly coordinated response plans," he said.

 Offshore development was expanding even as Ottawa made slow

 progress establishing marine protected areas, he added.